A Simple Guide to Embroidery File Formats We Provide

 That’s why choosing the correct file format is crucial.
 At PRO Digitizing, we support a wide range of file types to ensure you always get a format that works seamlessly with your machine.

-Most Common File Formats We Provide
+Most Common Embroidery File Formats We Provide

-Here’s a quick reference guide of the formats we offer and which machines they match:
+Here’s a quick reference guide of the formats we offer and which machines they match.

 File Format | Â Machine Brand(s) |